psf/black/README.md

 and `'''`).
 It will replace the latter with the former as long as it does not result in more backslash escapes than before.

+*Black* also standardizes string prefixes, making them always lowercase.
+On top of that, if your code is already Python 3.6+ only or it's using the `unicode_literals` future import, *Black* will remove `u` from the string prefix as it is meaningless in those scenarios.

 The main reason to standardize on a single form of quotes is aesthetics.
 Having one kind of quotes everywhere reduces reader distraction.
 It will also enable a future version of *Black* to merge consecutive